4eshanb/Question-Answering-System/README.md

 Method 1 (constituency parse utilized) -

     Improved how questions by filtering out when type questions, like questions that start with how long old, and number type questions.
-    These questions are filtered to when, which can better handle these types of questions
+    These questions are filtered to when, which can better handle these types of questions.

-Methods used: constituency parsing, dependency parsing, synonyms (synsets, path similarirty),
-                                    hypernyms, hyponyms.

 This assignment was done in CSE 143 at UCSC with Professor Dilek Hakkani Tür.